lahm86/RectanglePacker/README.md

 # RectanglePacker
 RectanglePacker provides a solution to the bin-packing problem.
-Given a finite number of bins, and a collections of items to add to them, RectanglePacker attempts to fill the bins using as little space as possible.
-The solution is currently targeted at rectangles and squares only.
+Given a finite number of bins, and a collection of items to add to them, RectanglePacker attempts to fill the bins using as little space as possible.
+The solution currently supports packing of rectangles and squares only.

 # Usage
 This application uses a MIT license as described in the LICENSE file.
 Follow the steps below to download and use the application.